Paddy Daly: Civil War

 After the Anglo-Irish Treaty split the IRA, Daly and most of his men sided with the pro-treaty party, who went on to found the Irish Free State.
 He was appointed to the rank of Brigadier in the newly created Irish National Army, which was inaugurated in January 1922.
 When the Irish Civil War broke out in June 1922, Daly commanded the Free State's troops who secured Dublin, after a week's fighting.

 In August 1922, during the Irish Free State offensive that re-took most of the major towns in Ireland, Daly commanded a landing of 450 troops of the Dublin Guard at Fenit, County Kerry which went on to capture Tralee from the anti-treaty forces.
-Acting with severe brutality in Kerry, Daly commented that, 'nobody had asked me to take kid-gloves to Kerry, so I didn't'.
+Acting with severe brutality in Kerry, Daly commented: "Nobody had asked me to take kid-gloves to Kerry, so I didn't".
 As the Civil War developed into a vicious guerrilla conflict, Daly and his men were implicated in series of atrocities against anti-treaty prisoners (see Executions during the Irish Civil War), culminating in a series of killings with landmines in March 1923.
 Daly, and others under his command, claimed that those killed were accidentally blown up by their own mines.
 Statements by the Garda Síochána (stymied from procuring evidence), two Free State lieutenants on duty – W. McCarthy and Niall Harrington – and one survivor, Stephen Fuller, maintained the claims were fabricated.
+Daly was "always close at hand" when inquests were held, twisting the circumstances of prisoner deaths in "the most brazen way".